 LEED for Homes

 We have been building our houses utilizing green building principles for several years.
-Now, as a natural evolution of our committment to the environment, all of our new homes will carry a Green Building certification.
+Now, as a natural evolution of our committment to the environment, we offer a Green Building certification.

 In 2009, John Marshall Custom Homes completed a home at 233 Catawba Avenue that is the first home in Davidson to be certified under the LEED for Homes program administered by the U.S. Green Building Council.
 This home was also the first home to ever receive a gold level or higher certification in Mecklenburg County.
 In 2011, we received certification on our 2nd LEED home, which was built in Davidson Springs at 631 James Alexander Way.
 Since then, several more of our new homes have received LEED certification, with several more in the pipeline.
 We are one of the leading builders of LEED certified homes in all of North Carolina.
-As of January 2018, we’ve certified 20 homes in the LEED program, with a half dozen more currently in the review cycle.
+As of November 2021, we’ve certified 25 homes in the LEED program, with more to come.

 Green building remains something of a mystery to many people.
 Quite simply, green building utilizes good construction techniques to build homes that are energy efficient, minimize resource consumption, have healthy indoor environments, and are respectful of their impact on the global environment.